cu-nil/chnotes/pages/author.md

-> When doing research, and especially as part of a team, best practice is always to ensure that there is clarity of roles at the beginning and throughout a research project.
-This will help to speed things up and avoid confusion and potential disputes at the time of reporting and writing work up, and when individuals may need to describe their contributions according to the CRediT taxonomy.[^5]

 CUNIL follows the guidelines set by [Contributor Role Taxonomy][001] (CRediT) developed by National Information Standards Organization (NISO).

 - As a rule of thumb, our first authors should take ownership especially at research stages of conceptualization, writing, and project administration --- ensuring timely progress to submission.
-- Discuss roles and attribution early.
-Update throughout.
+- "When doing research, and especially as part of a team, best practice is always to ensure that there is clarity of roles at the beginning and throughout a research project."<sup>^5</sup>
 - Facilitate clear ownership of specific tasks.
 - The sequence of authors should be determined by their relative contribution to the project.